-Ecology, Tree and Green & Blue Infrastructure An ecological appraisal demonstrates that the proposal provides an opportunity to secure ecological enhancement for fauna typically found in urban areas such as breeding birds and foraging bats.
+Ecology, Tree and Green & Blue Infrastructure

+An ecological appraisal has demonstrated that the development would provide an opportunity to secure ecological enhancement for fauna typically associated with urban areas such as breeding birds and foraging bats.
 It would create public realm and provide a better environment for pedestrians.
-The public realm would integrate with the amenity area outside the Factory.
-The public realm would provide a stepping stone to nearby parks such as St John's Gardens and allow views of the River Irwell.
+The public realm would extend to the river Irwell, and the canal inlet neighbouring the V&A hotel.

+The green areas would provide a green link and stepping stone to nearby parks such as St John's Gardens, and creates views of the River Irwell.
 Tree planting is proposed within the public realm